 UEs shall build the certificate chain and validate the TLS certificate according to the "Certificate Path Validation" procedures described in [35].
 In general, X.509 certificates support a liberal set of rules for determining if the issuer name of a certificate matches the subject name of another.
 The rules are such that two name fields may be declared to match even though a binary comparison of the two name fields does not indicate a match.
 [35] recommends that certificate authorities restrict the encoding of name fields so that an implementation can declare a match or mismatch using simple binary comparison.
-Accordingly, the DER-encoded tbsCertificate.issuer field of a certificate shall be an exact match to the DER-encoded tbsCertificate.subject field of its issuer certificate.
+Accordingly, the DER-encoded tbsCertificate.
 An implementation may compare an issuer name to a subject name by performing a binary comparison of the DER-encoded tbsCertificate.subject fields.